saahen-sriyan-mishra/Camouflage-Shield/README.md

 - Encrypt and save images using different algorithms.
   ![Encrypt](https://github.com/user-attachments/assets/7976f5a6-17ce-42a6-9914-9acabb5da444)

+- Image is now saved in the data base.
 - Copy the encrypted image code.
 - [View](#encryption) encrypted images using the proper algorithm and key after entering the proper image code.